-Before commencing clinical trials in humans, we must submit and receive clearance from the FDA by means of an Investigational New Drug ("IND") application.
+Before commencing clinical trials in humans, we must submit and receive clearance from the FDA by means of an Investigational New Drug application.
 Institutional review boards and the FDA oversee clinical trials and such trials:

-- o must be conducted in conformance with the FDA's good laboratory practice regulations; - o must meet requirements for institutional review board oversight; - o must meet requirements for informed consent; - o must meet requirements for good clinical and manufacturing practices; - o are subject to continuing FDA oversight; - o may require large numbers of test subjects; and - o may be suspended by us or the FDA at any time if it is believed that the subjects participating in these trials are being exposed to unacceptable health risks or if the FDA finds deficiencies in the IND application or the conduct of these trials.
+- o must be conducted in conformance with the FDA's good laboratory practice regulations; - o must meet requirements for institutional review board oversight; - o must meet requirements for informed consent; - o must meet requirements for good clinical and manufacturing practices; - o are subject to continuing FDA oversight; - o may be suspended by us or the FDA at any time if it is believed that the subjects participating in these trials are being exposed to unacceptable health risks or if the FDA finds deficiencies in the Investigational New Drug application or the conduct of these trials.